iferdel/sensor-data-streaming-pubsub/README.md

 </dl>

 > [!IMPORTANT]
-> These services are dependant of other software such as the message broker, a database that would handle timeseries data with ease and a visualization tool to real-time monitoring.
+> These services are dependant of other software such as the message broker, a database that would handle timeseries data with ease, a log aggregation system with an observability collector and a visualization tool to real-time monitoring.

 The project is designed to be deployed using **GitOps** on a **Kubernetes** cluster within my [homelab](https://github.com/iferdel/homelab), ensuring availability and horizontal scaling.
 For example, to handle increased sensor sampling rates or the addition of more sensors (simulated by replicating the simulation service).
 While I'm **not a fan of self-hosted databases** and would prefer a full cloud solution, an exception is made here for practicality.
 Meanwhile, the command-line tool is designed to be installed locally by users with access to the cluster under a specific role.